What is the Difference Between a Copywriter and a Content Writer?

 In the most simple of terms, it is the purpose of a copywriter that distinguishes their role.
 The endgame of a copywriter is to drive the reader or listener to a defined point, to be able to make a decision.
 This is usually in regards to sales of your product or service.

 Copywriters produce the words for advertising, whether digital or print.
 They can write a series of sales emails, brochures, and website landing pages.
-More often than not, they will include a call to action (CTA) in their copy; the whole purpose of everything they have written is to drive you to answer that call.
+They will often include a call to action (CTA) in their copy; the whole purpose of everything they have written is to drive you to answer that call.
 A copywriter will develop a persuasive headline to encourage you to read their piece in the first place.
 Each word from headline to CTA convinces you to sign up for something, buy, or book a call or appointment.

 What Makes a Copywriter Good?